microsoft/botframework-solutions/docs/_docs/skills/samples/phone.md

     - Client id and secret are generated in step 1
     - Scopes: `"https://www.googleapis.com/auth/contacts"`.
 3. Add the connection name, client id, secret and scopes in appsetting.json file.

-##### Authentication connection settings
-{:.no_toc}

-If you plan to use the skill as part of a Virtual Assistant, the process of registering a skill with your Virtual Assistant will create the supporting authentication connection information automatically for your Virtual Assistant.
-This skill uses the following authentication scopes, which are registered automatically:
-- `User.ReadBasic.All`
-- `User.Read`
-- `People.Read`
-- `Contacts.Read`

-**However**, if you wish to use the Skill directly without using a Virtual Assistant, please use the following steps to manually configure Authentication for the Phone Skill.
-This is **not** required when using the Skill with a Virtual Assistant.

-Follow the general instructions [here]({{site.baseurl}}/howto/skills/manualauthsteps.md) to configure this using the scopes shown above.

 ## Events